huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 If your user is deactivated, your lab leader or coordinator need to request reactivation of your user through this link: https://docs.hdc.ntnu.no/administer-science/service-desk/lab-orders/#reactivate-lab-user

 Both you and either the lab leader or coordinator will need to sign the new user agreement.
-Contact us (email link) if you don't know who your lab leader or coordinator is.
+Contact us on slack or email if you don't know who your lab leader or coordinator is.

 ### My user is active but I forgot everything